The Chancellor, His Highness, Muhammad Sanusi II, CON.

 He started his working career as a lecturer at Ahmadu Bello University, Zaria before leaving to join ICON Limited Merchant Bankers as a Credit Officer, where he rose to the position of Assistant Manager and later as the Area Manager (Kano Area Office), from where he left to further his studies in Sudan.
 When he returned to the banking sector, he continued his work with excellence and was one of the best Risk Managers in Nigeria.
 He was at the United Bank of Africa Plc (Deputy General Manager) and later First Bank Plc, where he served as Executive Director and then Managing Director, before his appointment as the Governor of the Central Bank of Nigeria.

-He contributed to public debates using his knowledge and intelligence.
-He is an original thinker on several national issues in the public domain.
+He has immensely contributed to public debates using his knowledge and intelligence.
+He was an original thinker on several national issues in the public domain.
 This earned him respect at various international gatherings of scholars, more than most conventional academics.
 He was described as a foremost Muslim thinker in Nigeria.
 He is fearless and consistent in his arguments.

 During his tenure as a Governor of the Central Bank of Nigeria (CBN), the Financial Times of London awarded him with the Central Bank Governor of the Year, Global and Africa in the year 2011.
 Another area in which he excelled more than any other governor of the Central Bank of Nigeria is in generating revenue and corporate social responsibility.
 His success could be attributed to good management practices and financial prudence.